cinnData/MLearning/9. Model validation/README.md

 As far as you can trust the evaluation of your model to the method `score` (either *R*-squared or accuracy), *k*-fold cross-validation provides a quick and dirty assesment of your model.
 You can do it with:

+`from sklearn.model_selection import cross_val_score`

 `cross_val_score(logclf, X, y, cv=10)`

-The argument `cv=10` sets the number of folds.
 This function returns a vector of ten scores (accuracy values, in this case).
 You can average them to get a score for the model, but you can also take a look at the variation across folds, to decide whether you will trust the model.
-Textbooks usually suggest using ten folds, but `cv=5` is popular among practitioners.
+The argument `cv=10` sets the number of folds.
+The default is `cv=5`.

 *Note*.
 In some cases, people complain about cross-validation in scikit-learn producing unreasonable results, such as negative score values.
 This is due to the way it has been programmed, so many of us prefer to try a series of train-test splits.